dilawuu/Autonomous-Accumulating-Snapshot-Fact-Table-Architecture/VERY IMPORTANT Readme file.md

-# Autonomous-Timespan-Accumulating-Snapshot-Fact-Table-Architecture
+# Autonomous Timespan Accumulating Snapshot Fact Table Architecture

-### I SUGGEST VIEWING THIS IN RAW FORMAT, USING THE RAW BUTTON FROM THE HEADER - The default view breaks my formatting ###
+#### I SUGGEST VIEWING THIS IN RAW FORMAT, USING THE RAW BUTTON FROM THE HEADER - The default view breaks my formatting

 ### Author: Denis Stepan